 We use long-term incentive compensation in the form of equity awards to motivate our executives, including our named executive officers, by providing them with the opportunity to build an equity interest in the Company and to share in the potential appreciation of the value of our common stock.
 Historically, we have relied on options to purchase shares of our common stock.
 Beginning in 2020, after a review of competitive market data and an evaluation of our total rewards program, the compensation committee approved a change to our equity awards for our executive officers to grant a combination of both options to purchase shares of our common stock and time-based RSU awards that could vest and be settled for shares of our common stock.
 In November 2022, the compensation committee approved a further change to our equity awards program for certain executive officers to offer PSUs, in addition to the combination of options to purchase shares or our common stock and time-based RSU awards.
 The November 2022 PSUs awarded are only earned if the Company's TSR performance is at or above the 50th percentile of peer companies over the three-year performance period.
-The compensation committee believes the RSU and PSU awards that may be settled for shares of our common stock provide additional alignment of the interests of our executive officers with the interests of our stockholders, place greater emphasis on our long-term financial performance and help satisfy our retention objectives.
 The compensation committee views equity awards, whether the awards are subject to time-based vesting requirements or are to be earned based on the attainment of specific performance objectives, are inherently variable since the grant date fair value of these awards may not necessarily be indicative of their value when, and if, the shares of our common stock underlying these awards are ever earned or purchased.
-The compensation committee further believes these awards enable us to attract and retain key talent in our industry and align our e
+The compensation committee turbes of our common stock underlying these awards are ever earned or purchased.
+The compensation committee views enable us to attract and retain key talent in our industry and align our executives' interests with the long-term interests of our stockholders.